Not 5 Years! >>>> Only 2 years and already we have at least 3 functioning Mycelium Leather suppliers gearing up to scale – NOW!

 Thanks to the prestigious partnerships activated with tanneries, manufacturers, and brands, EPHEA™️ has been validated and recognised as the leading mycelium-based alternative, suitable to be employed for the creation of high-end fashion products.
 Such validation has now culminated in Balenciaga’s runway launch on March 6, 2022.

 Millions of new suppliers are needed.

-Due to pandemic recovery, many many areas of the fashion and textile industry are changing.
+During the pandemic recovery, many many areas of the fashion and textile industry have changed.
 Recycled garments are on the 2020 fashion runways.
 Fast Fashion is going to dwindle or be replaced by textiles that decompose as we watch.
 Whole new suppliers, young companies with new ideas are soon to be in demand to fill the needs of these changes……. again……………..